uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 In this study, we selected Poisson, Negative Binomial, and Logit models based on the following considerations.
 First, the dataset contains a substantial number of zeros, resulting in pronounced sparsity.
 Second, although the injury variable takes non-zero values, the fatality variable appears only as 0 or 1 throughout the dataset.
 Given these characteristics, we employ a Poisson regression to describe the relationship between injury counts and the relevant covariates.
-To address the rarity of fatality events—which may induce over-dispersion—we further introduce a Negative Binomial model, thereby relaxing the restrictive assumption that the variance must equal the mean.
-In addition, because fatality is inherently a binary outcome, it naturally aligns with a logit regression, allowing us to model the occurrence of a fatal event directly as a 0/1 response.
+To address the rarity of fatality events—which may induce over-dispersion—we further introduce a Negative Binomial model[8], thereby relaxing the restrictive assumption that the variance must equal the mean.
+[9]In addition, because fatality is inherently a binary outcome, it naturally aligns with a logit regression, allowing us to model the occurrence of a fatal event directly as a 0/1 response.
 The purpose of this set of preliminary regressions is to diagnose the sparsity and information content of the data, which in turn guides the selection of our downstream modeling tasks.
 Based on these diagnostic results, our subsequent experiments place greater emphasis on classification, as it is better suited to the underlying data structure.
 #v(1em)
-Fig.10 Poisson Model
+Poisson Model
 #v(1em)
-In the Poisson model, we observed that the significance levels of several parameters—such as the borough dummy variables, meteorological indicators, and the HVI—are generally weak.
+In Fig.10, we observed that the significance levels of several parameters—such as the borough dummy variables, meteorological indicators, and the HVI—are generally weak.
 Some coefficients even exhibit numerical irregularities, for example, in Staten Island, accompanied by notably wide confidence intervals.
 Although correlation mapping suggests strong pairwise correlations, these signals must be interpreted with caution due to several limitations.
 First, the correlation map is inherently dominated by linear relationships.
 Second, it does not capture the interdependence among variables.
 For instance, while the HVI exhibits a high correlation with the outcome, its relationship with the borough variable is exceptionally tight, suggesting that the observed correlation is primarily driven by borough-specific characteristics rather than the HVI itself.
 As a result, when adopting Poisson or other count-distribution models, it is not surprising that many predictors are not statistically significant.
 In addition, the sparsity of observations from Staten Island directly contributes to overdispersion, further affecting coefficient stability.
 #v(1em)
-Fig.11 Negative Binomial Model
+Negative Binomial Model
 #v(1em)
-Although the Negative Binomial model is, in principle, more suitable for handling sparsity, the results still appear unreasonable.
+In Fig.11, although the Negative Binomial model is, in principle, more suitable for handling sparsity, the results still appear unreasonable.
 The intercept is much larger than expected, and both the z-values and p-values show little statistical significance.
 Staten Island, as noted earlier, remains the main source of sparsity-related distortion.
 Even with the relaxed variance assumption, the model does not gain meaningful explanatory power or demonstrate real learning capability.
 In short, the combination of extremely rare events and an imbalanced, irregular data structure prevents the Negative Binomial model from fitting the outcome in any convincing way.
 #v(1em)
-Fig.12 Three Model Comparison
+Three Model Comparison
 #v(1em)
-For both the Poisson and Negative Binomial models, most coefficients cluster tightly around zero with very limited variation.
+In Fig.12, for both the Poisson and Negative Binomial models, most coefficients cluster tightly around zero with very limited variation.
 In contrast, the Logit model produces several abnormal coefficients, especially for borough indicators with sparse observations and for certain months.
 The magnitudes are far beyond those in the other two models (particularly when compared to the Negative Binomial), implying that fatality behaves even less predictably under the logit specification.

 This kind of “coefficient blow-up” in the Logit model usually signals quasi-complete separation: within specific borough–month combinations, fatal events either almost never occur or never occur at all.
 In our case, it is mostly the “almost never” situation.
 When that happens, logistic regression tends to push the associated coefficients toward ±∞ in an attempt to fit those extreme patterns.
 This indicates that fatality as a 0/1 outcome suffers from even stronger sparsity and imbalance than when treated as a count, reinforcing the idea that fatal events resemble a rare-event classification problem rather than a conventional regression target.
 #v(1em)